Faggot (food)

-Faggots are meatballs made from minced off-cuts and offal (especially pork, and traditionally pig's heart, liver and fatty belly meat or bacon) mixed with herbs and sometimes bread crumbs.
+Faggots, or savoury ducks, are meatballs made from minced off-cuts and offal (especially pork, and traditionally pig's heart, liver and fatty belly meat or bacon) mixed with herbs and sometimes bread crumbs.
 It is a traditional dish in the United Kingdom, especially South and Mid Wales and the English Midlands.

 Faggots originated as a traditional cheap food consumed by country people in Western England, particularly west Wiltshire and the West Midlands.
 Their popularity spread from there, especially to South Wales in the mid-nineteenth century, when many agricultural workers left the land to work in the rapidly expanding industry and mines of that area.

-Faggots are also known as "ducks" in Yorkshire, Lincolnshire and Lancashire, often as "savoury ducks".
-The first use of the term in print was in the Manchester Courier and Lancashire General Advertiser of Saturday 3 June 1843, a news report of a gluttonous man who ate twelve of them.
+The alternative name "savoury ducks" is regional to Yorkshire, Lincolnshire and Lancashire.
+The first reference to savoury ducks in print was in the Manchester Courier on Saturday 3 June 1843.